xADDBx/RandomThings/README.md

 * DisclosureToggle to view opened inventories in the mod menu.
 * DisclosureToggle to view the Game Stats (save specific and system wide)

+# Installation
+* Get the latest version of [Unity Mod Manager](https://www.nexusmods.com/site/mods/21) (at least 0.25.5c)
+* Install the Manager for the game.
+  * See "How to Install" on the above linked page.
+* Download the latest release zip and install it with one of the following methods:
+  * (Prefered) Start UnityModManager.exe again.
+Make sure you still have the game selected.
+Switch to the Mods tab and drag the zip into the "Drop zip files here" field.
+  * Open the game folder.
+Enter the mods directory and unzip the mods archive there.

 # v0.1.3
 * Added different ways of sorting.
 The active one is chosen in the Mod Menu.
 * Added Toggles to turn on/off.